eburghar/rconfd/README.md

 - [`with-contenv`](https://github.com/just-containers/s6-overlay/blob/master/builder/overlay-rootfs/usr/bin/with-contenv)
   allows to import container enviroment (which can define `VAULT_URL`) in the script context.
-- [`importas`](https://skarnet.org/software/execline/importas.html) substitutes variables expressions present in its args (remaining script) using default value (`-D`) if undefined.
-- we then launch rconfd in daemon mode, reading all config files in `/etc/rconfd` directory, using the readiness fd 3, and waiting for its completion in the foreground
+- we then launch rconfd in daemon mode, reading all config files in `/etc/rconfd` directory (by default), using the readiness fd 3, and waiting for its completion in the foreground
 - if the daemon exits normally (because no leased secrets are used and it's useless to stay running in this case), we replace rconfd with the smallest daemon implementation possible ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without